Killkase42/Metal-melting-Furnace/README.md

 Disadvantages
 - Too much smoke and ash were produced
+- Produced poor quantity and quality of alumunim
 - Opening the cover, stopping the blower, and taking out the crucible to refill the charcoal was inefficient and dangerous
 - Inability to quickly extinguish and light fire made refilling and slag removal dangerous
 - Cover was not stable